SINTEF/PySilCam/shell_tools/README.rst

 PySilCam Shell tools
 ===============================

-A place for usefull helper shell scripts for interracting with pysilcam / data.
+A place for usefull helper scripts for interracting with pysilcam / data.

 Mostly old and redundant scripts.